WHY THE FUSS ABOUT BETTINA’S HONOURS AWARD?

 Video with sex offender

 Funnell carefully edited and circulated grossly misleading extracts from an interview Bettina conducted with a convicted sex offender.
+Here’s the original, complete version of that video.
 See Funnell’s malicious edits exposed here.
 The fact that this highly edited video was showed on media sources across the country was very damaging to Bettina’s reputation.
 Here’s Bettina’s explanation of why she did that interview.